NFDesigns/Website-Assignment-2-Web-Design-and-Development/README.md

 # Wright | Painting and Decor

 Assignment 2 - Web Design and Development

+Decor Wright Paints is a small company from Portadown, Northern Ireland.
+The owner is looking a full redesign of their current website , which can be found at http://www.decorwright.com/.

-Client is looking a full website redesign.
-Client wants a website that better reflects the values and principles of the company.
+The client is very aware that the current website doesn't reflects the values and principles of the company, and that its image could be greatly improved.